AlexanderSavochkin/AlexanderSavochkin.github.io/posts/fpga-driven-data-streaming-into-raspberry-pi-speed-and-timing-stability-part-1/index.rst

 GPIO could be considered one of the options for transferring data at a relatively fast speed into single-board computers (SBCs), such as the Raspberry Pi.
 Possible applications include capturing radio signals for software-defined radio (SDR) or processing data from a microphone
-array: each microphone typically captures fewer than or equal to 48K samples per second, and having a few tens or even hundreds of microphones can result in a significant transfer rate that needs to be managed.
+array: each microphone typically captures up to 48K samples per second, and having a few tens or even hundreds of microphones can result in a significant transfer rate that needs to be managed.